 Our Classroom Star--a REAL one!

 This idea came to me by reading Kristi's Astronaut Training Day activity above!
 There are many places where you can actually purchase a star and its coordinates!
-The one that I have used is the actual Star Registry.
-At the time of this writing, the cost is $19.95 USD.
-Details are here: Star Registry Page
+You can find information on the company we used by CLICKING the Cosmic Registry link HERE.

 If you choose to do this, order your classroom star in advance so that you have the information and certification prior to the end of your theme!

 Space Theme Field Trips

 Local Science Museum

 Take a trip to a local science or discovery museum.